opis/http/README.md

 HTTP abstraction layer
 ---------------------
 **Opis HTTP** is a library that provides an object-oriented representation for HTTP requests and responses.
-It was designed to be small, efficient, and easy to use, no matter of the size of your project.
+The library was designed to be small, efficient, and easy to work with.

 ### Documentation